 A search team found the rental vehicle of First Lt.
 Matthew Kraft, the missing Camp Pendleton Marine who failed to return from a ski trip through California’s rugged Sierra Nevada six days ago, authorities said Saturday.

 Crews located the Jeep Wrangler that Kraft parked before starting his backcountry trek on the Sierra High Route near Independence, Calif., on Feb.
 23, said Inyo County Sheriff's spokeswoman Carma Roper.
-Kraft was scheduled to end the trip Monday or Tuesday of last week near Bridgeport, about 130 miles to the south.
+Kraft was scheduled to end the trip Monday or Tuesday of last week near Bridgeport, about 130 miles to the north.

 Kraft, with the 1st Marine Division, has had survival training, buoying hopes for the infantry officer’s survival as the search heads into a seventh day.